 (a) WQO.
 The CTR includes hardness-dependent criteria for the protection of freshwater aquatic life for copper.
 These criteria for copper are presented in dissolved concentrations, as 1-hour acute criteria and 4-day chronic criteria.
 U.S. EPA recommends conversion factors to translate dissolved concentrations to total concentrations.
 Default U.S. EPA translators were used for the effluent and receiving water.
 As described in section IV.C.2.e of this Fact Sheet, the applicable acute and chronic criteria for copper in the effluent are 1.4 μg/L and 1.2 μg/L, respectively, as total recoverable.

 (b) RPA Results.
 The maximum effluent concentration (MEC) for copper was 5.3 µg/L (as total recoverable) based on 12 samples collected between May 2012 and May 2020.
 The maximum observed upstream receiving water copper concentration was 0.24 µg/L based on one sample collected between May 2012 and May 2020.
 Therefore, copper in the discharge has a reasonable potential to cause or contribute to an in-stream excursion above the CTR criteria for the protection of freshwater aquatic life.
+As stated above in section IV.C.2.b of this Fact Sheet, effluent and receiving water data from 2017 was excluded from the dataset used to calculate effluent limits given the extraordinarily wet year.

 (c) WQBEL’s.
 The receiving water contains assimilative capacity for copper; therefore, as described in section IV.C.2.c of this Fact Sheet, an acute and chronic dilution credit of 6.5:1 was allowed in the development of the WQBEL’s for copper.
 Representative effluent data back to 2012 (excluding 2017 data) was used to ensure there was sufficient data to calculate the effluent statistics in developing WQBEL’s.
 This Order contains a final AMEL and MDEL for copper of 6.1 µg/L and 9.0 µg/L, respectively, based on the CTR aquatic life criteria.